-INTRODUCTION Course Catalog 2021-2022
+INTRODUCTION Course Catalog 2023-2024

 Welcome to Granada Hills Charter!
-The purpose of this course catalog is to provide parents and students information regarding high school course offerings, graduation requirements, and college admissions guidelines.
+The purpose of this course catalog is to provide parents and students with information regarding high school course offerings, graduation requirements, and college admissions guidelines.
 This catalog is designed to assist students in planning the most appropriate program for the next school year as well as the remainder of their career at Granada Hills Charter (GHC).
 The student's guidance counselor is one of the most important resources for each student to plan his/her career path.
-Every incoming ninth grader meet with their counselors prior to the new school year to review their course request and a four year plan.
-Following the initial counseling meeting, counselors meet with each student every spring year to assist students in making course selections and review their four-year graduation plan.
+Every incoming ninth grader is able to review their course request prior to the new school year during STA, and connect with a counselor if needed.
+Counselors meet with each student every spring year to assist students in making course selections and review their four-year graduation plan.